switchboard-xyz/evm-on-demand/README.md

 ## Getting Started

-To get started with Switchboard On-Demand, you will need to install the Switchboard CLI and set up a Switchboard account.
-You can then create a Switchboard On-Demand job and query the oracle to get the data.

 There's a [Solidity-SDK](https://github.com/switchboard-xyz/evm-on-demand) that you can use to interact with the oracle contract on-chain and leverage customized oracle data within your smart contracts.
 For querying oracle updates off-chain for on-chain submission, you can use the [Switchboard On-Demand Typescript-SDK](https://www.npmjs.com/package/@switchboard-xyz/on-demand/v/1.0.54-alpha.3).

 ### Prerequisites